Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

 The list displays all logs that are matching the selected log level.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.
 Click a log to display the *Log ID* view, see [Log ID](#Log-ID).

-  - [x]
-  Select the checkbox to display the editing toolbar.

-  [comment]: <> (Keine Buttons angezeigt.
-Was macht das Toolbar?)

   - *Type*
-  Log level type.
-The different log level types are displayed in different colors.
-The following types can be displayed:
+  Log level.
+The following levels can be displayed:

     - **Debug**
     - **Info**